"Can I be scary? Well, whaddya think of this?"

 - Breaking Bad has a good example of this in the Season 4 finale, when Gus is caught in an explosion.
 He calmly exits the crumbling room, adjusting his tie and looking perfectly fine, until the camera pans around to reveal half his face missing, hollowed eye socket staring blankly, teeth bared through the distinct lack of cheek.
 Exploded flesh adorning his shoulder.
 Incidentally the name of the episode is "Face Off".
 Heh.

 - In Supernatural, one who has sold their soul to a Crossroads Demon and whose time is nearly up begins seeing Nightmare Faces on anyone they encounter as a reminder that their own death is coming soon.
-We see these from the POV of these people a couple times, twice in "Crossroad Blues,", and again later at the very end of season 3 where we see Sam from Dean's POV, whose appearance briefly takes on a Nightmare Face.
+We see these from the POV of these people a couple times, twice in "Crossroad Blues,", and again later at the very end of season 3 where we see Sam from Dean's POV, his appearance briefly taking on a Nightmare Face.

 - Other episodes also often have the various Monster of the Week cases briefly take one at some point, usually when being confronted by Sam and Dean.

-- In the Twilight Zone episode The Masks, a dying man promises his entire fortune to his daughter and her family if they will wear grotesque masks for one evening.
-When the man dies at midnight, after telling them they have earned their inheritance, they remove the masks and find their faces have permanently taken on the mask's features◊.
+- In The Twilight Zone episode The Masks, a dying man promises his entire fortune to his daughter and her family if they will wear grotesque masks for one evening.
+When the man dies at midnight, after telling them they have earned their inheritance, they remove the masks and find their faces have permanently taken on the masks' features◊.